dotnet/dotnet-docker/documentation/tagging-guidelines.md

     * `3.0`
     * `3.1`

+1. `latest`

-1. `latest` - Will always refer to the most recent non-prerelease `<Major.Minor.Patch Version>` image.
+    * dotnet/core - `latest` will reference the most recent non-prerelease `<Major.Minor.Patch Version>` image.
+    * dotnet/core-nightly - `latest` will reference the most recent `<Major.Minor.Patch Version>` image.
+This implies `latest` will at times reference prerelease versions.
+In the event when there are multiple active prerelease versions (e.g. 3.1 preview 3 and 5.0 preview 1), `latest` will reference the lower prerelease version (e.g. 3.1 preview 3) until the point when the lower version (e.g. 3.1) is released.
+Once this happens, `latest` will reference the higher version (e.g. 5.0 preview 1).

 All shared tags [support multiple platforms](https://blog.docker.com/2017/09/docker-official-images-now-multi-platform/) and have the following characteristics: